FracCrews#

 An example of filtering by operator and subregion

-1. To retrieve frac crew data with a start date and an end date for a specific operator and state:
+1. To retrieve frac crew data with a operator and county:

-An example of filtering by start date, end date, and state
+An example of filtering by operator and county

 1. To retrieve frac crews aggregated by operator: